When you apply for our health insurance, you can enhance or reduce your core cover, depending on your budget, and what’s important to you.

 - Mental health: inpatient and day patient treatment for acute psychiatric conditions

-- Extended hospital list: upgrade from our Key hospital list to our Extended hospital list, to include London hospitals
+- Extended hospital list: upgrade from our Expert Select hospital option or Key hospital list to our Extended hospital list, to include extra hospitals in Greater London

-- Other treatment and therapies: GP-referred physiotherapy, osteopathy, chiropractic and acupuncture, for things like a sports injuries and whiplash after an accident
+- Other treatments and therapies: GP-referred physiotherapy, osteopathy, chiropractic and acupuncture, for things like a sports injuries and whiplash after an accident

 - Protected no claim discount